picosh/official-blog/imgs-ga.md

 separate service.
 We've been using it for our own personal blogs with great success so we're excited to release it for public use.

 If you already have a pico account, then you already have access to `imgs`.

 ## Features

 - Delightful terminal workflow
 - Share public images from the terminal
 - Seamless integration with other pico services (e.g. prose)
 - Images are web optimized by default
 - API to modify images on-the-fly (e.g. dimensions)
 - Hotlinking encouraged!
 - No javascript
 - No ads
--  No file size limits
+- 10MB max file size
 - 1GB max storage

 You also don't need to use our other pico services to be able to use imgs.
 Just `scp` or `rsync` like you normally would but to `imgs.sh`